Recommendation

 Applicant Request

 New primary structure- 1.
-The house is proposed to be set 15' from the front property line .
 The adjacent house is set 24' from the front property line, and the approved new construction at 2815 Johnston St will be set 27' from the front property line.
-The house should be recessed towards the rear property line to better align with the block, with specific measurement to be approved by staff.
-The site plan does include a walkway from the porch to the sidewalk.
+The house is proposed to be set 25' from the front property line, which is appropriate.
+The final site plan should include a walkway from the front porch to the street.

-- 4. The three-bay, two-story façade is taller than the context, which mostly features one-story houses, and it does not align architecturally with other narrow houses in the neighborhood whose façades are far less complex and usually feature one or two bays.
-While a two-story house on this block was approved by the Board in February 2025, that house was approximately 24' tall, whereas this house is 30'-4" tall, not accounting for a foundation height to match the grade of the property.
+- 4. The three-bay, two-story façade is taller than the context, which mostly features one-story houses.
+While a two-story house on this block was approved by the Board in February 2025, that house was approximately 24' tall, whereas this house is 30' tall.
+The design incorporates trim dividing the floors, which assists in breaking up the visual scale of the building.
+The Board should discuss the height of the proposed house.

-- 9. The final site plan should include one native or naturalized shade tree in the front and rear yards.
+- 9. The final site plan should include a native or naturalized shade tree in the front and rear yards.

 Property Notes / Work to be Completed

 - New primary structure fronting Johnston Street.
-Two-story residence features an exterior of board-and-batten siding, a front-gable roof (12/12) pitch clad in an unspecified material, and a foundation of an unspecified material.
-The house is 19' wide by 47.5' deep and will be set 15' from the front lot line.
-It features an approximately 5' wide by 3' deep front porch recessed under a shed roof and supported by one 18" square brick column.
-Parking is a 20' wide by 20' deep concrete pad behind the house and is accessed via Delaware Avenue, a side street.
+Two-story residence features an exterior of fiber cement lap siding with trim dividing the stories, a block foundation, and a 9/12 front-gable roof clad in composition shingles.
+The house is 19' wide by 50' deep, with the main massing to be set 25' from the front lot line.
+It features a full-length, 5' deep front porch recessed under a shed roof and supported by three 8" square columns.
+Parking is a concrete pad at the rear of the lot and is accessed via the side street, Delaware Avenue.

 Applicable Guidelines